nlehuen/capisce/README.md

 });
 ```

 Of course you can name the over function any way you want.
-Other similar libraries like to call it done.
+Other similar libraries like to call it `done`.

 ### Passing parameters to jobs